Applicants should meet the following minimum requirements in order to apply for admission:

 Letters of recommendation should be submitted with the online application.
-Instructions for submitting letters of recommendation.
+Rackham instructions for submitting letters of recommendation.

 Please submit an official transcript from your undergraduate degree granting institution to the Rackham School of Graduate Studies, an administrative body that oversees many graduate departments at the University of Michigan.
 Rackham will certify your transcripts.
 Please send the official transcript to the Rackham address below.

 In addition, the Program in Survey Methodology also requires a copy of transcripts from your undergraduate degree-granting institution.
 The Program copy can be either official or unofficial.
 Uploading a scanned version of your transcript with your online application is recommended.
-Instructions for submitting transcripts.
+Rackham Instructions for Submitting Transcripts.
 Please note: A transcript from your degree-granting institution is required, and your application may not be reviewed if not received by the deadline.

 All transcripts which are not in English must include a certified translation with each copy of the transcript.
 All other application materials must be submitted in English, including letters of recommendation.

-(For MS applicants only) Prerequisite Courses.
-Please submit the supplemental form, Summary of Prior Courses, during the application process.
-This form will be available within the Rackham application.
+- The online application will provide a place for you to provide supplemental information, Summary of Prior Courses, during the application process.
 This form allows space to indicate specific details of the coursework you have taken that may be relevant to study in the Program in Survey Methodology.
-For the statistical science area of concentration, courses in calculus, linear algebra, and statistics should be listed.
-For the social science area of concentration, two quantitative courses, at least one of which must be a statistics course, and at least two undergraduate courses in the social sciences are recommended.
+For the statistical science area of concentration, three courses in calculus, one course in linear algebra, and one statistics course are strongly recommended.
+For the social and psychological science area of concentration, two quantitative courses, at least one of which must be a statistics course, and at least two undergraduate courses in the social sciences are recommended.
 For the data science area of concentration, applicants should have some background in computer science, with a minimum of two semesters of programming coursework, and also at least one semester of statistics.